Urban Drainage & Flood Control Mill Levy Increase Request

 Build Smarter, Safer, and Responsibly

 Remember that all development in the floodplain (new construction, additions, remodels, filling, grading, etc.) requires a permit from the City of Englewood.
-Obtain a Floodplain Use Permit before building as construction in the floodway has special requirements.
+Obtain a Floodplain Development Permit before building, as construction in the floodway has special requirements.
 Also, substantially damaged or improved building have special requirements.

-Please contact the Public Works Department at 303-762-2500 or send an email to request details on how to obtain a Flood Use Permit.
+Please contact the Public Works Department at 303-762-2500 or send an email to request details on how to obtain a Floodplain Development Permit.

 For More Information